 - Write the name that you use if you are comfortable coming out early in the hiring process or if you are already acquainted with the hiring manager or recruiter.

-Coming Out on a Resume or in a Cover Letter
+Chosing What to Include in a Resume or Cover Letter

 - Conduct weekly general body meetings for 20 members